Does Writing with Language Models Reduce Content Diversity?: Does writing with LLMs reduce the overall diversity?

 \paragraph{Writing with \rlhfacc reduces lexical diversity.} In \Cref{tab:type_token_ratio}, we show the diversity measured by \ngrams (where $n=1,2,3,4,5$) for essays written in all three groups.
 We see that the \rlhfacc group consistently exhibits lower diversity across all values of $n$, whereas \llmacc does not significantly decrease the diversity score.
 The reduced lexical diversity showcases a disadvantage of co-writing with LLMs, particularly in creative writing genres like stories and poems, as it may wash away unique expressions on the long tail of human writings.

-\paragraph{Writing with \rlhfacc reduces key point diversity.} In \Cref{tab:clustering_kp}, we report the diversity scores measured by the fraction of unique key points.
-The clustering process involves a threshold that determines the maximum distance above which two clusters will not be merged.
-Therefore, we report results for different thresholds for both distance metrics.\footnote{A higher distance threshold indicates that key points having lower similarity can be clustered together.
-As a result, at higher thresholds, the diversity becomes lower for all groups because more key points are considered equivalent.}

-We find that the \rlhfacc group consistently exhibits lower diversity across both similarity metrics and all thresholds.
-In addition, the diversity of the \rlhfacc group is lower than both the \hacc and \rlhfacc groups by a statistically significant margin ($p<0.05$) by a pairwise permutation test detailed in \Cref{sec:permutation_test}.
-Perhaps more concerning than reduced lexical diversity, the decrease in key point diversity indicates that writing with LLMs may have a more profound social impact in the long run.
-As collaborative writing becomes more prevalent, care should be taken to ensure that perspectives from underrepresented groups are not lost in the writing process.
+\paragraph{Writing with \rlhfacc reduces key point diversity.} In \Cref{tab:clustering_kp_rl}, we report the diversity scores measured by the fraction of unique key points.
+The clustering process involves a threshold that determines the maximum distance above which two clusters will not be merged. \footnote{A higher distance threshold indicates that key points having lower similarity can be clustered together.
+At higher thresholds, the diversity becomes lower for all groups because more key points are considered equivalent.} We vary this threshold and find that the \rlhfacc group consistently exhibits lower diversity across all selected values.\footnote{The same trend holds when using BertScore as a distance measure (\Cref{tab:clustering_kp_bs_app} in \Cref{sec:additional_figs}).} In addition, the diversity of the \rlhfacc group is lower than both the \hacc and \llmacc groups by a statistically significant margin ($p<0.05$) by a pairwise permutation test detailed in \Cref{sec:permutation_test}.
+More concerning than reduced lexical diversity, this decline in key point diversity raises concerns with long-term social impact, emphasizing the need to safeguard perspectives from underrepresented groups as collaborative writing gains prominence.

 \paragraph{Essays written with \rlhfacc repeat higher-order \ngrams more frequently.}